zap150/besthea/README.md

 The library can be compiled on Linux and OS X systems with GNU and Intel compilers.
 For OS X the recommended toolchain is GNU installed with MacPorts.

-**Download**
+Two branches are available in the project.
+The `master` branch is supposed to be stable (as stable as a research project can be), while `develop` inlcudes the newest enhancements before they are ready to be merged in `master`.

+**Cloning the repository**

-The repository and its submodules can be downloaded by
+The repository and its submodules can be cloned by
 ```
 git clone git@github.com:zap150/besthea.git
 cd besthea
 git submodule update --init --recursive
 ```

+**Pulling updates**

 When pulling updates one should also pull the possibly updated submodules as
 ```